Portugal's cork won a rare Trump tariff exemption thanks to lobbying on both sides of the Atlantic

 Even though California has a similar climate to the Mediterranean, the U.S. has never developed a cork industry.
 There was an attempt to start one during World War II, and around 500 cork oaks from that period remain on the campus of the University of California, Davis.

 But the effort evaporated when the war ended.
-The problem: it takes 25 years for a cork tree to produce its first bark for harvesting, and the initial yield typically isn’t high quality.
+The problem is that it takes 25 years for a cork tree to produce its first bark for harvesting, and the initial yield typically isn’t high quality.
 After that, it takes the tree about nine years to grow new bark.

 Cork harvesting is also an extremely specialized skill, since cutting into a tree the wrong way could kill it.
 Cork harvesters are the highest paid agricultural workers in Europe, Spencer said.